YarinMeron/FlightSimulatorControl-Desktop-GUI-App/README.md

 <br>
 <br>
 <br>
+th
 <img width="605" alt="Screen Shot 2021-01-22 at 11 10 25" src="https://user-images.githubusercontent.com/66214295/105477210-3e0a7300-5caa-11eb-86c1-c28b5db31816.jpg">

 So how does it work?<br>
 On the server we design a generic server that gets a problem and return a solution(generic server) in this project we implemented a serial server that solve shortest paths problems, The problem is stored in a matrix(Graph) and with Astar and Best First Search algorithems he returns the shortest path.
-On the Client side we are using multi-threading programing - 1 thread in opepning DataReaderServer that reads all the flight data from FlightGear server, another thread is connecting to the FlightGear server and sending back our commands to the plane.
+On the Client side we are using multi-threading programing - 1 thread in opepning DataReaderServer that reads all the flight data from FlightGear server, another thread is connecting to the FlightGear server as a Client and sending back our commands to the plane.
+We used  important  designs patterns and SOLID and GRAPHS priceables such as Observer patten , Brigde patten, Command patten and more.
 <br>
 <br>
 <br>